Italian Rum Cake

 Ingredients

-• Sugar – you’ll need white sugar for the cake, pastry cream and rum syrup.
-In most of my baking, I will use superfine sugar because it dissolved readily.
+- Sugar – you’ll need white sugar for the cake, pastry cream and rum syrup.
+In most of my baking, I will use superfine sugar because it dissolves readily.
 This is really important when making the cake and will help to create a light and fluffy texture.
-Superfine sugar is also known as castor sugar.
+However, regular granulated sugar will be fine.

 See the recipe card for quantities.